Weekend Challenge 3: Get Out of Debt

 Sell Items to Raise Money to Get Out of Debt

 Finally, look around the house and list at least five things you are willing to sell in order to jumpstart your debt snowball.
 If you are not willing to part with anything, you may consider picking up a few extra hours at work or getting a second job for a bit to get your debt snowball going.
-The more money you can find to apply to it at the begging the more quickly you will be able to see the positive affect it is having on your debt.
+The more money you can find to apply to it at the begging the more quickly you will be able to see the positive effect it is having on your debt.

 Join us next week, as we tighten your budget and make it work.
 Have a great weekend.